chrison999/mycroft-skill-lets-talk/README.md

 DESCRIPTION:

-This Mycroft skill is a modification of the npr-skill by eward.
-Basically, all I have done is added intents for "Good Morning," "Good Afternoon," "Good Evening," and "Good Night."
+This Mycroft skill is based on the "helloworld" skill by eward.
+Basically, it implements intents for "Good Morning," "Good Afternoon," "Good Evening," and "Good Night."

+INSTALLATION:

+1. Clone/download this repository

+2. Restart mycroft

 USAGE: